 The X-ADV’s rear indicators also have a self-cancelling Emergency Stop Signal (ESS) function.
 If negative acceleration of 6.0m/s2 is detected at a minimum speed of 53km/h with either brake working, the hazard lights flash to warn other road users a hard stop is in process.
 At the same speed the threshold is reduced if ABS is activated to a negative acceleration of a minimum 2.5m/s2.

 The indicators also auto-cancel.
 Rather than using a simple timer, the system compares front and rear wheel speed difference and calculates when to cancel the indication relative to the situation.

-- New tubular steel diamond frame saves weight and makes space
+- Lightweight tubular steel diamond frame

 - 41mm cartridge-style USD fork and Pro-Link swingarm

 - Radial mount four-piston front brake calipers, 296mm discs and ABS